freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-basic-css/66ed8fa2f45ce3ece4053eab.md

 #### --text--

-When using internal CSS, where is the `<style>` placed within the HTML?
+When using internal CSS, where is the `style` element placed within the HTML?

 #### --distractors--